JoeyyScott/Gamer-Supplies/TESTING.md

 + **Regular Users who are logged in**:
     + Are able to:
         + View Home, Supplies, Crate, Checkout, Checkout Success/Order history and profile pages.
-        + View the home page with option to add a review.
+        + View the home page with an option to add a review or delete a previously added review.
         + View the supplies page with options to add/update quantity items in their crate.
         + View the crate page with options to add/update/delete items in their crate.
         + View the checkout page to purchase their crate.